How to install a precast concrete pier foundation for a shed

 Finally, we mix concrete and shovel it into the forms and holes.
 We move the shovel up and down in the concrete to help eliminate air pockets or use a vibrating tool for the same purpose.
 With a straight edge, scrape the concrete even with the top of the form.

-3. Attach concrete pier foundations on the footings
+Attach concrete pier foundations on the footings.

-You can use a laser or any other tool to ensure all piers are at the correct height.
+You can use a laser or other tool to ensure all piers are at the correct height.
 We do not want to adjust them once everything is done.

 We should let the concrete set for at least 24 hours before removing the forms.
 Depending on the concrete, it can be even 2-3 days.

-After we remove them, we can shower the footings with little water so they will harden some more.
+After we remove them, we can shower the footings with water so they will harden some more.
 It will also prevent possible cracks.

 If necessary, we should place landscape fabric and gravel for drainage.
 If the drainage is already good, this is unnecessary.
 When in doubt, it’s better to be safe than sorry.